JasmineSJYThompson/waifu-maker/README.md

    - Display personality-based expressions
    - Provide visual feedback for all states

+### VTuber Mode (Live2D)
+1. Navigate to the **VTuber Mode** page
+2. Select your preferred ElevenLabs voice
+3. Ensure Live2D Cubism SDK is properly set up (see setup guide)
+4. Load your Live2D model in the canvas area
+5. Start chatting to see real-time lip-sync with your Live2D model
+6. Monitor the status panel for model and audio context information

+**Note**: VTuber mode requires Live2D Cubism SDK license and proper model setup.
+See `frontend/public/live2d-setup.html` for detailed setup instructions.

 ### Avatar Interactions
 - **Click the avatar** for additional interactions (customizable)
 - **Watch the expressions** change based on personality and conversation state